OWASP Top 10 Security Risks

-All data, as a rule, is stored in special databases, the calls to which are built in the form of queries, most often written in a Structured Query Language - SQL.
+All data, as a rule, is stored in special databases, the requests to which are built in the form of queries, most often written in a Structured Query Language - SQL.
 Applications use SQL queries in order to receive, add, change or remove data, for example, when the customer edits his personal data or completes a questionnaire on the webpage.
-In case of the user's information insufficiently checked, a hacker can put special code into the app's interface that contains the SQL query part.
+In case of the user's information insufficiently checked, a hacker can change the app's code that contains the SQL query part.

-This is a very insecure weakness that can give the access an intruder to database, as well as the ability to see, modify or delete data that is not intended for him.
-In such a way, attacker can turn someone else's account balance together with the first and last name or steal confidential personal data.
+This is a very insecure weakness that can give an intruder access to the database, as well as the ability to see, modify or delete data.
+In such a way, the hacker can steal confidential personal data.

 2. Broken Authentication

 According to OWASP Top 10, this weakness is one of the most critical.
 If someone needs to distinguish another user, the web application applies session cookies.
-After entering login and password when the authorizing in app is successfully completed, a special identifier is saved in the specified storage, which the program subsequently sent to the server with every query for a page of the app.
+After entering login and password when the authorization in the application is successfully completed, a special identifier is saved in the specified storage, which the program subsequently sends to the server with every query for a page of the app.
 This is the way web application recognizes users.

-In case identifier is stolen by a hacker, and IT structure did not implement checks, for instance, session's IP address, or checks for more than one connection in one session, the intruder gains the possibility to penetrate the system having rights of user's account.
+In case of this identifier is stolen by a hacker, and the IT structure did not implement checks, for instance, session's IP address, or checks for more than one connection in one session, the intruder gains the possibility to get into the system with the user's account.
 And if it is an Internet bank or a payment system cabinet, you can easily guess for yourself the consequences of such unauthorized access.

 Read more about Broken Authentication.